-Everyday we search for just the right photo for our post on our blog, Facebook or Google+ from a wide variety of sources.
-But do you have the legal right to use the photo just because it’s online?
+Every day we search for just the right photo for our post on our blog, Facebook, or Instagram from a wide variety of sources.
+But do you have the legal right to use the picture just because it is online?
 No. Can you get in trouble for this?
 Yes.
-Let's look at what you can and can’t do to remain a good citizen of the web.
+Let's look at what you can and can't' t do to remain a good citizen of the web.

 One of the biggest misconceptions is that just because the photo is online that you can post it anywhere.
 That is NOT true.
-Don’t do it.
+Don't' t do it.

 Can I post a photo from Pinterest and put the link to Pinterest as the photo credit?
 No.